 Selecting the appropriate tools and technologies is crucial for effective cyber security.
 Consider investing in next-generation firewalls, advanced threat detection systems, and encryption technologies.

-Additionally, ensure that your organization has a robust backup and disaster recovery strategy to mitigate the impact of potential breaches.
+Additionally, ensure that your organisation has a robust backup and disaster recovery strategy to mitigate the impact of potential breaches.

 Training employees on cyber security best practices

-Your employees are the first line of defense against cyber attacks.
+Your employees are the first line of defence against cyber attacks.